DavidMStraub/hm-marp/README.md

 ```
 https://raw.githubusercontent.com/DavidMStraub/hm-marp/refs/heads/main/hm.css
 ```

+- When using [Marp Slides for Obsidian](https://github.com/samuele-cozzi/obsidian-marp-slides), download the `hm.css` file and add it to your vault.
+Then, add the path of the folder containing the CSS, *relative to the vault root* and including a trailing slash, to the "Marp Slides: Theme Path" plugin setting, e.g. `MarpCss/`.

 - When using Marp CLI, simply download the `hm.css` file and use it with the `--theme` option

 Note: you do not have to download any image file, as the HM logo is embedded in the CSS.